Skip to main content

 Adding styles

-To make sure Kanban displays properly, add some important styles for Kanban and its container in your main css file:
+To make Kanban display properly, add these styles to your main CSS file:

 main.css